 Sports fans will feel right at home in Minnesota.
 We’re one of just 12 cities nationwide with teams in all four major professional leagues—baseball, football, basketball, and hockey (you’ll hear Minnesotans calling our home “the State of Hockey”)—in addition to hordes of Gopher sports fans whose blood runs maroon and gold.
 Minneapolis also has professional teams in women’s basketball, soccer, and indoor lacrosse.

 Whether you’re driving, taking public transportation, or biking, it’s easy to get around in the Twin Cities.
-In a 2015 report, the area ranked 12th nationally in the accessibility of jobs by transit.
+In a 2019 report, the area's public transit ranked 15th nationally in connectivity, access to jobs, and frequency of service.
 A light-rail line runs right through campus, connecting you to the airport and the downtowns of both Minneapolis and St. Paul.

 For those who prefer to commute on two wheels, Minneapolis is consistently ranked in the top five among bike-friendly cities in the nation—far ahead of places with warmer climates.